manastalukdar/manastalukdar/README.md

 ## About

-Manas Talukdar is a senior industry leader in Enterprise Artificial Intelligence and Data Infrastructure.
-He has leadership experience at both startups and larger public companies, building and leading organizations.
+Manas Talukdar is a senior industry leader in Enterprise Artificial Intelligence and Data Infrastructure, with leadership experience at both startups and larger public companies.
 He has made key contributions to the world's preeminent industrial data historian.
-The enterprise products he has developed are used worldwide in enterprises, the public sector, and critical infrastructure for several industry verticals.
+The enterprise products he has developed are used globally across enterprises, the public sector, and critical industrial infrastructure.
 A recognized thought leader with multiple patents, he actively contributes to the industry as a mentor, a Fellow at prestigious professional organizations, a speaker, and an invited reviewer of technical literature.

 ---